How to fish a jig from the bank

 Fishing a jig from the bank also has a few special considerations I wanted to detail below.

 Also, if you are jig fishing from a boat and get your jig stuck, you can more easily maneuver to it and try to get it back.
 When fishing from the bank, unless you can walk out into the water, you don’t have this ability.
-If you are fishing a tree and you get the open hook deep into a limb.
-You aren’t going to get your bait back as easily as you may in a boat.
+If you are fishing a tree and you get the open hook deep into a limb, you aren’t going to get your bait back as easily as you may in a boat.
 So be careful to gently maneuver around cover and don’t twitch hard into cover that you may get hooked in.
 Ultimately, if you’re fishing a jig correctly, you will lose a few jigs.
 You may want to consider bringing a lure retriever with you if this bothers you.

 Because you are fishing from the bank, you usually aren’t in as deep of water as you may be in a boat.
 So using lighter weight jigs like my favorite jig here is often recommended for bank fishing.
 I prefer a ¼ ounce jig when shore fishing compared to a ½ ounce when I fish from a boat.
 The lighter jig lets it move better and also gets more bites usually due to its smaller profile.
 A ½ ounce can certainly produce fish from the bank.
 But I find a ¼ ounce easier to handle from the bank.